← Back to 史記

 退 使

 In his thirty-second year, initially, Duke Zhuang built a tower overlooking the Dang family, saw the Meng woman, was pleased and loved her, promised to establish her as his consort, cut his arm to make covenant.
 The Meng woman gave birth to a son Ban.
 Ban grew up, was pleased with the Liang family woman, went to observe her.
 The stableman Luo from outside the wall flirted with the Liang family woman.
 Ban was angry, whipped Luo.
 Duke Zhuang heard of it and said: 'Luo has the strength.
 You should then kill him.
 This is not a person who can be whipped and set aside.'
 Ban had not yet been able to kill him.
 It happened that Duke Zhuang fell ill.
-Duke Zhuang had three younger brothers: the eldest called Qing Fu, the middle called Shu Ya, the youngest called Ji You.
+Duke Zhuang had three younger brothers: the eldest called Qing Fu, the middle called Shu Ya, the youngest called jiyou.
 Duke Zhuang took a Qi woman as his consort, named Ai Jiang.
 Ai Jiang had no sons.
 Ai Jiang's younger sister called Shu Jiang gave birth to a son Kai.
 Duke Zhuang had no proper heir, loved the Meng woman, wished to establish her son Ban.
 Duke Zhuang fell ill, and consulted his younger brother Shu Ya about the succession.
-Shu Ya said: 'One succeeds one, one extends to another, this is Lu's constant practice.
-Qing Fu is present, can be the successor.
+Shu Ya said: 'Succession by son and succession by brother have both been Lu's regular practice.
+Qing Fu is available and can be made successor.
 Why does my lord worry?'
-Duke Zhuang was concerned that Shu Ya wished to establish Qing Fu as the successor, so he withdrew and consulted Ji You.
-Ji You said: 'I beg to die establishing Ban.'
+Duke Zhuang was concerned that Shu Ya wished to establish Qing Fu as the successor, so he withdrew and consulted jiyou. jiyou said, “I ask to die in order to establish Ban.”
 Duke Zhuang said: 'Formerly Shu Ya wished to establish Qing Fu as the successor.
-What should we do?'
-Ji You, by Duke Zhuang's command, ordered Ya to wait at the Zhen Wu family, had Zhen Ji force Shu Ya to drink poison, saying: 'Drink this and you will have descendants to continue the sacrifices; If not, you will die and have no descendants.'
+What should we do?' jiyou, by Duke Zhuang's command, ordered Ya to wait at the Zhen Wu family, had Zhen Ji force Shu Ya to drink poison, saying: 'Drink this, and you will have descendants to continue the sacrifices; If not, you will die and have no descendants.”
 Ya then drank the poison and died.
-Lu established his son as the Shu Sun clan.
-In the eighth month, on the guihai day, Duke Zhuang died.
-Ji You finally established Prince Ban as ruler, as Duke Zhuang commanded.
+Lu established his son as the Shusun clan.
+In the eighth month, on the guihai day, Duke Zhuang died. jiyou finally established Prince Ban as ruler, as Duke Zhuang commanded.
 Attending the mourning, he lodged at the Dang family.

 34